Kalyanovi4/Natours/readme.md

 # Natours Application

+Application for booking tours.

-Built using modern technologies: node.js, express, mongoDB, mongoose
+Built using such technologies: node.js, express, mongoDB, mongoose, stripe, JWT, included map using mapbox, uploading images with multer, sending emails using nodemailer.

 For testing purposes: